ccrma/chuck-website/chugl/doc/tutorial.md

 ### Word of Caution

-Creating procedural graphics entirely within shaders, especially if they are 3D, can be both **impractical** and **highly difficult**.
-This stems both from performance issues and just the inherent complexity of GPU programming.
+Creating procedural graphics entirely within shaders, especially if they are 3D, can be both **impractical** and **difficult**.
+This stems both from performance issues and the amount of background knowledge required.
 The featured shaders in ShaderToy, while visually stunning, are basically like the graphics-equivalent of code golf or CTF challenges.
 Anyone who is new to graphics programming and interested in writing custom shaders for their project is **strongly encouraged to speak with the course advisors**, so we can talk about your ideas and set you off on the right path.

 That said, there are cases where writing custom shaders really is the best/only option, and we don't want to deter anyone from exploring this powerful tool!